 Serve it up over brown rice, quinoa or farro.
 Lean protein, whole grains, veggies.
 Boom!

-- ¼ tsp ground pepper, or to taste
+- 1/4 teaspoon ground pepper or to taste

 - Heat the olive oil in a large nonstick skillet set over medium heat.
 Add the onion and bell pepper, and cook until the vegetables are just tender, 7 to 8 minutes.
 Add the garlic and Italian seasoning, and cook for 30 seconds.